 My first experience painting in plein air was when I was about 12 or 13 with my mentor, Alton S. Tobey.
 He had taken a group of his students to a pond in Larchmont, N.Y., near his studio, to paint out doors.
 It was a profound experience as I felt an affirmation of an already experienced connection to nature and it hooked me into landscape painting for my entire life.
-Though I don’t think of myself exclusively as a “Plein Air Painter”, (infact, as you can see from my work – I am not attached to any one genre, style or even medium) – I think of myself as an artist, a “spiritrealist” (a term I coined in the 70’s).
-Rather, I am committed to painting and creativity- in whatever manner the creative spirit moves me to express it.
-That said, I have been however, also committed to the expression of that creative spirit through painting the landscape.
+Though I don’t think of myself exclusively as a “Plein Air Painter”, (infact, as you can see from my work – I am not attached to any one genre, style or even medium, I have never liked labels) – I simply think of myself as an artist, a “spiritrealist” (a term I coined in the 70’s to describe art as a way of life, not a stylistic manner).
+I am committed to painting and creativity- in whatever manner the creative spirit moves me to express it.
+That said, I have been however, also committed to the intention of the expression of that creative spirit through painting the landscape.
 I have throughout my career continually focused on the landscape, painting both in plein air, (on location) and in the studio.
 Nature has played a key role in my life as teacher, healer and guide, her powers and grounding energy nourishing my growth.
 Thus, the Landscape has been the source of much of my inspiration, it’s archetypal imagery a universal language.

 I see my painting as a spiritual practice, not in any religious dogmatic sense, but my sense of spirituality is a sense of connectedness.
 To feel my presence as a part of nature, as both a witness and a participant in creation as it unfolds.
 For me, painting outdoors is a meditation, an opportunity to be in nature with focused and expanded awareness.
 I often experience a sense of expansion and awe, a humbling and an ecstatic joy.
 In many of my landscape paintings I represent this feeling by pitting the finite against the infinite expanse.
 My painting is a celebration of life energy, connection and the beauty of creation.
 If I am successful, I am able to convey this to those that experience my artwork. – That satisfaction we all seek, real happiness comes when we contact Beauty – Love, a universal force of attraction, like gravity.
 The place within where we are connected to Nature, to each-other, to our Selves.